 Of home screens and launchers

-Android, the journey continues.
+Saturday, June 23, 2012 at 8:01PM Android, the journey continues.
 Android in its various flavors has “home screens”.
 It also has the complete list of Apps, like iOS does.
 Home screens let one put a subset of apps, and “widgets” on the multiple screens in an arrangement that suits the owner, if the owner knows how to do this; if the owner knows *to* do this.

 Enter Windows Phone with its radically different system.
 A vertically scrolling panel of indeterminate length made up of relatively large square or rectangular blocks, on which you can put apps, hubs and things (don’t ask; I don’t have one, yet, and so I don’t really know), alongside a vertically scrolling, easily searchable list of all the apps on the device.